jonyw4/vendure-pagarme-plugin/README.md

 💳 A plugin to enable Pagar.me as a payment provider for Vendure.
 Its a WORK IN PROGRESS.
 In issues you can find what need to be done.

-## 🌟 Features
+## 🌟 Feature
+This plugin have inside it a lot of stuff:
-- A Pagar.me `PaymentMethodHandler` to createPayments
+- A **[`PaymentMethodHandler`](https://www.vendure.io/docs/typescript-api/payment/payment-method-handler/) to createPayments** and configure Pagar.me transaction
-- A `PagarmePostbackController` controller to receive postback request from Pagar.me
+- A **`PagarmePostbackController` controller** to receive postback request from Pagar.me
+- A **[custom field](https://www.vendure.io/docs/developer-guide/customizing-models/#customizing-models-with-custom-fields) `pagarmePaymentMethod`** on Order
+- A **`changePagarmePaymentMethod` custom query on [Shop API](https://www.vendure.io/docs/storefront/shop-api-guide/)** to change the Pagar.me Payment Method BEFORE create a payment.
+You can define to calculate discount on Order based on that.
+- A `pagarmeBoletoPromotionAction` and `pagarmeCreditCardPromotionAction` to create promotion based on what payment method selected by the user
-- Refund credit card payments
+- Refund credit card payments in Admin UI

-## Roadmap
+## 🚩 Roadmap
-- Handle refund postback
 - Add unit and E2E test
 - Cronjob for cancel order after some time
-- A query route in Shop GQL to get transaction information in storefront
 - CRUD for save bank information for refund
-- CRUD for save credit card's ID
+- CRUD for save credit card's ID to create transactions based on that

 ## ⚙️ Install
 ### 1. Install and configure Vendure